msp-strath/three-times/content/index.md

 ## Topics

-This minicourse is split into `X` topics, and each topic *should* correspond to a bitesize chunk of language learning.
+This minicourse is split into several topics, and each topic *should* correspond to a reasonable chunk of language learning.
+We will guide you through the basics, and
+(will eventually)
-We will guide you through the basics, and pepper the material with simple MCQs to help provide formative feedback and miniexercises to help stimulate your learning.
+pepper the material with simple MCQs to help provide formative feedback and miniexercises to help stimulate your learning.

 For each concept we will try and do it **three times**: